btakita/philosophy/src/reality.md

 ## [This Philosophy](./this-philosophy.md) Definition

-Reality is the set of [entities](./entity.md) that affect the entity.
-All entities have a [perspective](./perspective.md) and a reality.
+Reality is the set of [entities](./entity.md) that affects the [perceiving](./perspective.md) entity.
+All entities have a perspective and a reality.

 Reality is the entity's [conscious](./consciousness) & unconscious perspective on [Existence](./existence.md).
 The [Information](./information.md) may be Consciously or Unconsciously experienced.